NeuralNik/linkr/README.md

 ## ✨ Features

 ### 🎨 **Customization Options**

 - **Color Selection**: Custom foreground and background colors with color pickers
 - **Multiple Formats**: Download QR codes in PNG, JPG, PDF, or SVG formats
 - **High Quality**: Generate crisp, high-resolution QR codes
 - **Real-time Preview**: See your QR code update instantly

 ### 🎯 **User Experience**

 - **Dark Theme**: Modern dark UI with neon green highlights
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile
 - **Fast Generation**: Instant QR code creation with Python backend
+- **Batch Processing**: Generate multiple QR codes at once from CSV or manual input
 - **No Data Storage**: Your URLs are not stored on our servers for privacy

 ### 🔧 **Technical Features**

 - **React 18** with TypeScript for type safety
 - **Python FastAPI** backend for fast QR generation
 - **Tailwind CSS** with custom design system